ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 | Error Handling | Protocol Errors and Application Errors | Don't support |
 | Maximum Attribute Data Size | 16,777,215 octets | 255 octets |

+### Advantage of DIAMETER as compared to RADIUS

+- It uses reliable transport protocols (TCP or SCTP, not UDP)
+- It can use tranport level security (IPsec or TLS)
+- It has transition support for RADIUS
+- has larger address space for AVPs (Attribute Value Pairs) and identifiers (32-bit instead of 8-bit)
+- it is a client-server protocol, with exception of supporting some server-initiated messages as well
+- both stateful and stateless models can be sued
+- it has dynamic discovery of peers
+- it has capability negotiation
+- it supports application layer acknowledgements
+- it has error notification
+- it has better roaming support
+- it is more easily extended
+- it has basic support for user-sessions and accounting

 ---

 ### Pretty Good Privacy (PGP)